macklinu/gist-viewer/README.md

 - Exploring Next.js pages while maintaining the state of the Apollo client cache.
 I would like it if when searching for a user's gists, clicking on a gist summary would navigate to a page like `/gists/{gistId}`, and when pressing the back button, it would navigate back to the list of search results at the previous state you were viewing it.
 I didn't get time to explore the intersection of Next.js pages and Apollo client caching to make sure they were better in sync and opted to have everything accessible at one URL (`/`) with page state managed with React.
 - Set up ESLint and possibly TypeScript.
 These are a couple of developer tools that I appreciate using, but trying to confine myself to ~2 hour time limit, I chose not to set these up at this time, despite finding them especially valuable to warn for common errors (especially mispelled, improperly defined variables, or React hook dependency arrays).

+Check out `pages/index.js` to view the client-side code.
+The server-side code that defines the GraphQL schema and interactions with Postgres and GitHub are in the `src/` directory.

 ## Setup

 Ensure that you have [Docker](https://docs.docker.com/get-docker/) installed on your machine.